Thibault-Monnier/frites-2026/TeamCode/src/main/java/coordinate-systems.md

 ### Gobilda Pinpoint Driver coordinate system

-Can operator in either absolute or relative mode.
+Can operate in either absolute or relative mode.

 #### Absolute mode